awslabs/aws-crt-python/docs/dev/writing-code.md

 ### Strong References / Reference Counting

 A "strong reference" is one that keeps an object alive by incrementing its reference count.
-When all references to an object are released (reference count goes to zero) it gets cleaned up.
+When all references to an object are released (reference count goes to zero), it gets cleaned up.

 In Python code, every variable is a strong reference to an object.
 When the variable goes away, the reference is released.